dev-dpoudel/apbs-gateway-wiki/docs/business.md

 ![business list](images/business_list.png)

 ### Search Business Customers
-By default, business users will be listed wihtout any filters.
+By default, business users will be listed without any filters.
 User can filter such list by either Business Name or PAN number.

 * To Search simply type the value and press enter.
 * To reset the filter click on the clear icon in the search box or manually delete input text and press enter

 ### Verified and Unverified Users
-By default, any user initiating as a customer will be listed under unverified users.
-Only after successful verification process, the users will be listed as verified users and will be allowed to partake in APBS related functionalitites.
+By default, any user initiating as a customer will be listed under **unverified** users.
+Only after successful verification process, the users will be listed as **verified** users and will be allowed to partake in APBS related functionalitites.

 ### Create new Business Users
 Business User can enroll the APBS system via any one of the following measures: